 The typical way Forget is invoked in implementations is in combination with an application of Restart.
-For each of the learned clauses an activity score is computed, incorporating the activity score of its literals as used by the VSIDS heuristics, see Section 2.10.2.
+For each of the learned clauses an activity score is computed, incorporating the activity score of its literals as used by the VSIDS heuristics, see Section 2.9.2.
 The second established criteria is the number of decision levels a learned clause depends on for propagation.
 Then learned clauses are sorted with respect to the two criteria and clauses with a low score are forgotten.
 It may be that a forgotten clause is the justification for some propagated literal on the trail.
-A Restart clears this potential problem.
+A restart clears this potential problem.

-Explaining the usefulness of Restart is more difficult. experiments.
-Still, Looking at a CDCL run without Restart, after a reasonable number of conflicts, the n decision literals on the trail will not be the maximal n literals with respect to the VSIDS heuristic.
-For example, assume the run starts by a first decision P^1 but the literal P is afterwards not involved in any conflict, i.e., it is not a literal resolved upon and not contained in any learned clause.
+Explaining the usefulness of the rule Restart is more difficult.
+It is in depth not well understood.
+Engineering the restart criterion is still an active are of research [5, 13].
+Firstly, looking at a CDCL run without restarts, after a reasonable number of conflicts, the n decision literals on the trail will not be the maximal n literals with respect to the VSIDS heuristic.
+For example, assume the run starts by a first decision P^1 but the atom P is afterwards not involved in any conflict, i.e., it is not the atom of a literal resolved upon and not contained in any learned clause.
 Still the fact that P is true may cause unneeded propagations.
-It may even result in a behavior where the solver does not concentrate on "one part of the problem" but on two or more, causing a worst case exponential number of unneeded propagations.
+It may even result in a behavior where the solver does not concentrate on "one part of the problem" but on two or more, causing a worst case exponential number of useless propagations.
 The rule Restart is a means to get rid of such "confusing" literals on the trail that meanwhile have a low score with respect to the dynamically evolving VSIDS heuristic.
+Secondly, a restart changes the status of literals on the trail.
+If the VSIDS variable selection heuristic did not change much after the previous restart, a restart will eventually produce a similar trail.
+However, the role of some literals on the trail will change from a decision literal to a propagated literal and vice versa.
+Learned clauses typically contain decision literals.
+This means, even if a trail after a restart is almost identical to the previous one, the afterwards learned clauses may look quite different because of the changed role of literals on the trail.

-MiniSat combines Restart and Forget as follows: there is always a limit c for the number of learned clauses.
+MiniSat [28] combines Restart and Forget as follows: there is always a limit c for the number of learned clauses.
 If c clauses are learned, then they are sorted with respect to an activity score.
 The $\frac{c}{2}$ clauses with lowest score are thrown away, c is increased by a constant and a Restart is performed.
 Recall that performing a restart is needed to clear the trail.
 The VSIDS heuristic together with phase saving directs the search towards the same state that was generated before the restart.

-2.10.5 The Overall Algorithm and Further Heuristics & Strategies

-Algorithm 5 presents a CDCL solver including most aspects discussed in previous sections.
-It implements a reasonable strategy and includes the incorporation of the VSIDS heuristic and restarts.
-It does not contain a heuristic for an initial VSIDS score.
-Typical solutions are to start with a score of 0 for all variables or to start with the number of variable occurrences in N. Similarly for an application of the rule Decide.
+2.9.5 The Overall Algorithm and Further Heuristics & Strategies start with the number of variable occurrences in N. Similarly for an application of the rule Decide.
 For a variable with maximal VSIDS score either the positive or the negative literal can be decided.
 Again this can be implemented via a heuristic on the number of literal occurrences in N. Important is phase saving: once a literal has been decided, after removal from the trail due to Restart or Backtrack, if it is decided again, it is decided with the same sign.